-Indeed, there is a special commandment (Leviticus 23:40) that one make a specific effort to enhance and
+Indeed, there is a special commandment (Leviticus 23:40) that one make a specific effort to enhance and beautify this mitzvah.

 Ba’ruch Ah’tah Ah’doh’nai, Eh’lo’hay’nu Melech Ha’o’lam, ah’sher kidishanu b'mitz’vo’tav v'tzee’va’nu al n'tee’laht lulav.

 Blessed are you, Lord our God, Ruler of the world, who sanctified us through His commandments and commanded us to take the four species.

 (Those performing the mitzvah for the first time this year should recite the blessing of Sheh'heh'cheh'yanu.)

 The etrog is then turned upward and the four species are waved together three times in each of the 6 directions: forward, right, backward (toward oneself ), left, up, and down.
 (The order may differ depending on custom.)

 Waving the four species is a symbolic recognition of God’s omnipresent kingship over the world and everything in it.
 As it says in the Talmud, in Sukkah 37b: "It is as if one is taking the species and bringing them to God who possesses the four directions.
 One raises them and lowers them to God who owns the heavens and the earth."

 Acknowledging God’s ownership of the world is particularly appropriate during the harvest season, when people might be tempted to rejoice exclusively about their own personal success.
 Surely, people are entitled to celebrate their own achievements, but always with the understanding that behind it all is God.